Qpher

 1. Introduction

-This Privacy Policy describes how Qpher, Inc. ("Qpher", "we", "us") collects, uses, stores, and shares personal data when you use the Qpher PQC Security Cloud platform, including the API (api.qpher.ai), User Portal (portal.qpher.ai), marketing site (qpher.ai), and documentation (docs.qpher.ai).
+This Privacy Policy describes how Qpher LLC ("Qpher", "we", "us") collects, uses, stores, and shares personal data when you use the Qpher PQC Security Cloud platform, including the API (api.qpher.ai), User Portal (portal.qpher.ai), marketing site (qpher.ai), documentation (docs.qpher.ai), and the **Qpher Vault** mobile application available on the Apple App Store.
 We are committed to protecting your privacy and handling your data transparently.
-This policy applies to all users of the Service, including account holders, administrators, and visitors to our websites.
+This policy applies to all users of the Service, including account holders, administrators, mobile-app subscribers, and visitors to our websites. **Two-Account Model**: Qpher operates two independent product lines with separate billing and separate user databases — (a) **SaaS API & User Portal** (web-based, Stripe billing, intended for developers and enterprises integrating PQC into their own products) and (b) **Qpher Vault** (iOS app, Apple In-App Purchase billing, intended for individuals encrypting personal documents).
+The same email address may be used for both products, but the two accounts remain isolated by design and are governed by the data handling rules described below.

 2. Controller and Processor Roles